blab/ncov-variant-rt/README.md

 ### Smoothing frequency (Multinomial Logistic Regression)

-1. Navigate in R the code found in the Rmd file below to perform the MLR
+1. Navigate in R the code found in the Rmd file below to input tidy dataset and perform the MLR

 > Expl_analysis_MLR.Rmd

-2. Output tidy dataset with regression parameters as
+2. Output tidy dataset with regression parameters to pass in the estimation models as

 > write.csv(final_mod, "Rt_MLR_cdc&GISAID.csv")